eriklong95/linking/symbols/relocation.template.md

 ## PC-relative addressing

+What is PC-relative addressing?

-Let's start with answering what PC-relative addressing means: When the CPU meets an instruction which uses PC-relative addressing for a reference, it computes the effective address (the place address where it will actually find the data it is looking for) by adding the value of the PC-relative address to the current runtime value of the PC.
+When the CPU
+meets an instruction which uses PC-relative addressing for a reference, it computes the effective address (the place address where it will actually find the data it is looking for) by adding the value of the PC-relative address to the current value of the PC.
 32-bit PC-relative addressing just means that the value to be added to the PC is a 32-bit value.

 In the instruction, which we have been investigating, the four last bytes